LSSTDESC/Berkeley2019SWE/workshop.md

 Launch IPython (or the Python interpreter, if that is not installed), and import your new package.
 Execute your test functions.

+## Test your code

+**16:30–16:45 (7 + 8)**

+**Exercise:** Add tests for each of the functions in your package.
+Run your test suite to ensure that it passes.
+Now, introduce a breaking change in one of the functions, and run your test suite
+again: it should fail.
+If not, go back, update your tests, and repeat the exercise.

+## Document your code with Sphinx & numpydoc

+**16:45–17:00 (7 + 8)**

+**Exercise:** Set up Sphinx documentation for your test package.
+Configure Sphinx to use `numpydoc`.
+Ensure one or more of your functions have `numpydoc`-compatible docstrings.
+Compile your documentation.

 ## Tracking your changes with Git

 **15:40–16:00 (10 + 10)**